oforge/vue-boilerplate/README.md

   - We have a **`./src/styles`** folder.
 All global styling, that is not direcly part of any component, should be outsourced to this place.
 E.g. grid layout classes, spacing utility classes, css-reset and so on.
+  - We have an **`./src/interfaces`** folder.
+Here we will have our typescript interfaces.
+  The interfaces must follow this style:
+    - File name is `name.interface.ts`
+    - Class name is `NameInterface`

+## Coding guides
+- Keep templates simple.
+Instead of `<div v-if="foo == 1 && !foo.id < 3 && foo.name == 'hans'">` use a custom property or a method.
+That makes templates more readable.
+- Id Variables should be written `variableId` and not `variableID`